 [A] 102.5 Maintenance.
 Private sewage disposal systems, materials and appurtenances, both existing and new, and all parts thereof shall be maintained in proper operating condition in accordance with the original design in a safe and sanitary condition.
-Devices or safeguards that are required by this code shall be maintained in compliance with the code edition under which they were installed.
-The owner or the owner's designated agent shall be responsible for maintenance of private sewage disposal systems.
+Devices or safeguards that are required by this code shall be maintained in compliance with the edition of the code under which they were installed.
+The owner or the owner's authorized agent shall be responsible for maintenance of private sewage disposal systems.
 To determine compliance with this provision, the code official shall have the authority to require reinspection of any private sewage disposal system.

 [A] 102.6 Additions, alterations or repairs.
-Additions, alterations, renovations or repairs to any private sewage disposal system shall conform to that required for a new system without requiring the existing system to comply with all the requirements of this code.
-Additions, alterations or repairs
+Additions, alterations, renovations or repairs to any private sewage disposal system shall conform to that required for a new system without requiring the existing system to comply with all the